North Carolina Attorney General Warns Consumers to Beware of Flood, Roof, and Tree Repair Scams

 - See a fly-by-night service?
 Dodge them.
 These tree removal services come to town after the storm has passed.
 Get your jobs done with local companies that are more likely to stay and finish the work.

 - Do your research.
-Check out the company by contacting the Consumer Protection Division of the North Carolina Attorney General's Office, and also take a look at reviews with the Better Business Bureau.
+Check out the company by contacting the North Carolina Attorney General's Office, and also take a look at reviews with the Better Business Bureau.
 Request local references and read online reviews.

 - Ensure that the company is insured.
 Do not take a company's word for it that it is insured.
 Contact the insurance company directly and ask it either to confirm insurance or to send a copy of the tree removal service's certificate of insurance.